cessda/cessda.cdc.versions/README.md

 You need to set the values of various environment variables TODO list them.

 ### Installing

-The [Jenkinsfile](Jenkinsfile) defines the build, test and deployment pipeline for each branch of each component.
+The Jenkinsfile defines the build, test and deployment pipeline for each branch of each component.

 ## Running the tests

-The [Jenkinsfile](Jenkinsfile) defines the test process.
+The Jenkinsfile defines the test process for each branch of each component.
-The [selenium directory](infrastructure/selenium/) contains the tests.
+The selenium directory contains the tests for each branch of each component.

 ## Deployment

-The [Jenkinsfile](Jenkinsfile) defines the deployment process.
+The Jenkinsfile defines the deployment process.

 ## Built With

-The [Jenkinsfile](Jenkinsfile) defines the build process.
+The Jenkinsfile defines the build process.

 ## Contributing

-Please read [CESSDA Guideline for developpers](https://bitbucket.org/cessda/cessda.guidelines.cit/wiki/Developers) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CESSDA Guideline for developers](https://bitbucket.org/cessda/cessda.guidelines.cit/wiki/Developers) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning